Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Experiments

 \subsubsection{Hyperparameters}

-LaBraM++ was trained using the same settings as the original LaBraM architecture (a detailed list of the training settings is provided in Supplementary Material \ref{apx:hypers}).
+LaBraM++ was trained using the same settings as the original LaBraM architecture (a detailed list of the training settings is provided in Appendix \ref{apx:hypers}).
 The modified tokenizer was trained for 100 epochs with a neural codebook defined as $\mathcal{V} \in \mathbb{R}^{8192 \times 64}$.
 Due to computational resource limitations, the base architecture of LaBraM was utilized for the core foundation model, which was trained for 50 epochs.
-Both models were trained on the datasets described in Supplementary Material \ref{apx:dataset}.
+Both models were trained on the datasets described in Appendix \ref{apx:dataset}.